Canadadry/pml/readme.md

  - Import of external pml file
  - Allow base64 image content
- - Relative positionning te be able to design a struct and move it
  - be able to validate a param file with a template without generating it and falling to render it